ASGI (Asynchronous Server Gateway Interface) Draft Spec¶

 example, a chat application might send chat messages with a user type of

-Because these messages are sometimes sent over a network, they need to be serializable, and so they are only allowed to contain the following types:
+Because these messages could be sent over a network, they need to be serializable, and so they are only allowed to contain the following types:

 - Byte strings